 Insight is the first step to change.
 Understanding is the second step.
 After that, a course of behavior modification therapy may help, especially if procrastination is causing serious problems in connection with work and relationships.
 Though there is no Band-Aid solution for procrastination, anything that helps procrastinators take concrete steps goes a long way to re-building a healthy level of achievement and self-esteem and helping them feel better about themselves.

-Susan J. Letham is a British writer, creative writing tutor, and owner of www.Inspired2Write.com.
+Susan J. Letham is a British writer and creative writing tutor.